Luxury Everest Base Camp Trekkers on a scenic Himalayan trail with snow-covered Ama Dablam Mountain and prayer flags under a bright blue sky

 Expert Guide: Your guide is Wilderness First Aid certified and has years of experience trekking in the EBC region.
 They will monitor your health and watch for early signs of altitude sickness.
 Trekkers may experience headaches, dizziness, nausea, and other symptoms as early signs of altitude sickness.
 Your guide will also check oxygen levels above 3,500m with a pulse oximeter.

 Medical Support: We carry a first aid kit to address common issues, including altitude sickness, headaches, and stomach problems.
 We will provide only general medicines if you don’t have such drugs.
-We highly encourage you to carry your general medicines, as Nepali standard medicine may not be suitable for you.
+We highly encourage you to bring your regular medicines, as Nepali-standard medicines may not be suitable for you.
 In case of severe altitude symptoms, your guide will arrange an emergency descent and provide initial treatment.
 Pheriche has a volunteer doctor clinic.

 Communication and Evacuation: Our guides carry a mobile and satellite phone to stay connected with our Kathmandu operations team.
 We’ll arrange a helicopter rescue within hours in the event of an emergency.
 You need travel insurance covering high-altitude evacuation to avoid unexpected costs.

 Weather and Route Management: We closely monitor forecasts for the trek, especially for Lukla flights.
 If necessary, we’ll adjust the plans.
-You may leave Lukla early in case of an approaching storm or charter a helicopter to avoid delay.
+You may leave Lukla early if an approaching storm is expected, or charter a helicopter to avoid delay.
 Your safety and comfort are our top priority at all times.

 Is this trek for you?
 Trekking to EBC is not some casual hike.
 While challenging, it’s also achievable for most people in good health.
 We’ve guided trekkers aged 12 to 70 to EBC.
 You should trek at your own pace, stay hydrated, and follow your guide.
 If you can walk 10km daily in the hills with a 5-6kg backpack, you can likely finish this trek.
 Climb a few flights of stairs without struggling for 2-3 days to prepare yourself.
 If you cannot do these yet, begin training.